At Comic-Con 2018, Shazam and Wonder Woman will try to rope in fans

 Demolition Man's Taco Bell returns

-Comic-Con is known for its interactive and immersive geek experiences both in and around the convention.
-Perhaps the most intriguing is Taco Bell setting up a futuristic pop-up location in the vein of sci-fi actioner Demolition Man, which turns 25 this year.
-It's a chance to revisit this classic line of dialogue:
+Comic-Con is known for its interactive and immersive experiences both in and around the convention.
+One of the better experiences was also one of the simpler ones: a restaurant converted to look like the Taco Bell from San Angeles and the 2032 world of Demolition Man, which celebrates its 25th anniversary this year.

-"Taco Bell is the only restaurant to survive the restaurant wars…so now all restaurants are Taco Bell."
+From the pianist playing the Folgers jingle to the servers greeting you with, "citizens," and "Taco Bell, be well," the organizers behind this activation did an impressive job of crafting the fictional 2032 of the Demolition Man universe.
+Even the first dish perfectly resembled the meal served in the film.

-It's oddly reassuring that in the geek universe, even Thanos can't get rid of Taco Bell.
+Alas, the notorious three seashells in the restroom were out of order.
+It continues to be Demolition Man's greatest mystery.

 The story originally published July 16 at 5 a.m.
 PT.